Cyber Monday may be over, but great prices are here to stay.

 Soak clothing and other laundry with stubborn stains, such as grease or coffee, in an enzymatic cleaner as a pre-wash treatment.

 Get rid of pet stains on carpeting, hard floors, and furniture by applying an enzymatic cleaner, letting it soak in for a day or two, and then scrubbing it off.
+Many enzymatic cleaners work for 12 to 24 hours, which is why they’re so effective at breaking down stains and removing odors.

 Enzymatic cleaners typically come in either spray bottles or pour bottles.

-Spray bottles allow you to spray the enzymatic cleaner directly on the affected area.
+Spray bottles: Spray bottles allow you to spray the enzymatic cleaner directly on the affected area.
 They usually range in size from 24 to 32 ounces.
 Spray bottles work especially well for treating pet stains and odors.

-With a pour bottle, you pour the enzymatic cleaner on the affected area.
+Pour bottles: With a pour bottle, you pour the enzymatic cleaner on the affected area.
 It’s harder to control how much is applied with a pour bottle.
 However, pour bottles are typically gallon-size, so they’re a good option if you use an enzymatic cleaner regularly.

 The formulas of enzymatic cleaners are designed to treat specific stains and odors.
 That’s because the enzymes they contain break down specific organic materials.

-Enzymatic cleaners that contain proteases target protein-based stains, such as blood, urine, feces, food, and wine.
+Proteases: Enzymatic cleaners that contain proteases target protein-based stains, such as blood, urine, feces, food, and wine.

-Enzymatic cleaners that contain amylases target starch-based stains, such as sugars, eggs, ice cream, and sauces.
+Amylases: Enzymatic cleaners that contain amylases target starch-based stains, such as sugars, eggs, ice cream, and sauces.

-Enzymatic cleaners that contain lipases target fat-based stains, such as grease and oil.
+Lipases: Enzymatic cleaners that contain lipases target fat-based stains, such as grease and oil.

-Some enzymatic cleaners contain a combination of enzymes to treat a wide range of stains.
+Multiple enzymes: Some enzymatic cleaners contain a combination of enzymes to treat a wide range of stains.

 For particularly stubborn or foul-smelling stains, a concentrated enzymatic cleaner is best.
 Instead of the standard formula, look for a cleaner that’s designated “super strength,” “industrial strength,” or “commercial strength.”
 These concentrated cleaners contain more enzymes, so they work faster and more effectively than standard enzymatic cleaners.

 Enzymatic cleaners need to dry completely to effectively remove stains and odors.
 Some cleaners dry faster than others, so it’s important to consider the drying time for the formula you’re considering.
-Look for a enzymatic cleaner that dries completely in 12 to 24 hours.
+Look for an enzymatic cleaner that dries completely in 12 to 24 hours.

 Many enzymatic cleaners are unscented.
 However, some formulas do have a scent, which can be fairly strong.
 If you’re sensitive to fragrances, avoid cleaners that are scented.